 - Beneficiaries prioritizing minimum initial premium

-- Beneficiaries who plan to switch to MA later (though switching back to Medigap faces underwriting in Georgia)
+- Beneficiaries who plan to switch to Medicare Advantage (MA) later (though switching back to Medigap faces underwriting in Georgia)

 Issue-Age-Rated